Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 # 2B - Compiler command-line options

-The structure of a typical jai command is as follows:
+The structure of a minimal jai command is as follows:
-`jai -option1 -option2 file_to_compile.jai - arguments for meta-program`
+`jai -option1 -option2 program.jai`

-Every argument after `-` is ignored by the compiler itself, and is passed to the user-level meta-program for its own use.
-Any argument not starting with a -, and before a - by itself, is the name of a file to compile.

-Example:     `jai -x64 program.jai - info for -the compile_time execution`
+It can contain 0 or more options.

+**Examples:**
+`jai program.jai`  : no options, defaults to LLVM backend.
+`jai -x64 -release program.jai`
 It is also allowed to add the options after the source-file name, like this:
  `jai program.jai -x64`

-`jai -help` shows you all the command-line flags that exist:
+`jai -help` shows you all the command-line options that exist:

+A complete jai command using all possibilities for giving arguments looks like this: jai <options> program.jai - <user metaprogram args> -- meta <custom metaprogram>

+<user metaprogram args> are also called compiler command-line arguments (see § 30.8).
+Every argument after `-` is ignored by the compiler itself, and is passed to the user-level meta-program for its own use.
+Any argument not starting with a -, and before a `- ` by itself, is the name of a file to compile.

+**Examples:**
+`jai 30.7_build_and_run2.jai - run`  : see § 30.9
+`jai program.jai -- import_dir "d:/Jai/my_modules" meta Build` : see § 30.5

 **Backends**:
  `-x64`              Use the x64 backend by default (unless overridden by a meta-program).